kdazzle/Detroit-Vaccine-Bot/README.md

 A bot that would never pass code review but that nevertheless checks for vaccine availability in Detroit.
 Writing this honestly took me back to programming classes in high school.
 Not literally, but in my head.

+Run this puppy in the background while you're working or whatever.